raystack/firehose/docs/concepts/architecture.md

 ### Kafka

 * The Kafka topic\(s\) where Firehose reads from.
-The [`SOURCE_KAFKA_TOPIC`](../reference/configuration.md#-source_kafka_topic) config can be set in Firehose.
+The [`SOURCE_KAFKA_TOPIC`](../reference/configuration.md#source_kafka_topic) config can be set in Firehose.

 ### ProtoDescriptors

 * Generated protobuf descriptors which are hosted behind an artifactory/HTTP endpoint.
-This endpoint URL and the proto that the firehose deployment should use to deserialize data with is configured in firehose.
+This endpoint URL and the proto that the Firehose deployment should use to deserialize data with is configured in Firehose.

 ### Telegraf

 * Telegraf is run as a process beside Firehose to export metrics to InfluxDB.
-Firehose internally uses statsd, a java library to export metrics to telegraf.
+Firehose internally uses statsd, a java library to export metrics to Telegraf.
 Configured with statsd host parameter that Firehose points.

 ### Sink